The Next Adventure

 “You’ve got it,” confirms Sir Elton, puffing his pipe.

 “And then search around for these missing wagons.
-In the Trollbriar,” the swordarm says, repeating the name dubiously.
-The Trollbriar is notoriously miserable and dangerous, and as its name implies, is the home to many varieties of trolls, all nasty.
+In the Trollbriar,” the swordarm repeats the name dubiously.
+The Trollbriar is notoriously miserable and dangerous, and as its name implies, is home to many varieties of trolls, all nasty.